5 Steps to Better B2B Marketing Reporting

 3. Use Tactical Data The Right Way and With the Right Audience

 Tactical data has its place.
 Use in the right context with the right audience.
 I can almost guarantee your CEO doesn’t care about email open rates for the last quarter.
 Activity metrics dominate most B2B reports.
 Activities are like a binky for a baby.
 We B2B marketers love to track how emails and websites and trade shows provide a tick-list of data touchpoints.
 These metrics are important in the right context.
-But marketers are missing a huge opportunity to demonstrate a broader and strategic impact
+But marketers are missing a huge opportunity to demonstrate a broader and strategic impact to the business.

 4. Find the Right Reporting Format